A Deep SETI Search for Technosignatures in the TRAPPIST-1 System with FAST: Abstract

 \section{Abstract}

 The Five-hundred-meter Aperture Spherical Telescope (FAST) is the world's largest single-dish radio telescope, and the search for extraterrestrial intelligence (SETI) is one of its five key science objectives.
-We conducted a targeted narrowband search toward the TRAPPIST-1 system using FAST.
+We conducted a targeted search for unresolved narrowband radio technosignatures toward the TRAPPIST-1 system using FAST.
 The observations consisted of five independent L-band pointings, each with a 20-minute integration, for a total on-source time of 1.67\,h.
 The frequency coverage spanned 1.05--1.45\,GHz with a spectral resolution of $\sim$7.5\,Hz.
-We searched for narrowband drifting signals with Doppler drift rates within $\pm 4\,\mathrm{Hz\,s^{-1}}$ and a signal-to-noise ratio threshold of $\mathrm{S/N}>10$ in two orthogonal linear polarizations separately.
-Based on the system parameters adopted in this work, we estimate a minimum detectable equivalent isotropic radiated power of $\mathrm{EIRP}_{\min}\approx2.04\times10^{10}\,\mathrm{W}$, placing one of the most stringent constraints to date on persistent or high-duty-cycle narrowband transmitters in this system.
-No credible technosignature candidates were identified within the searched parameter space.
+We searched Stokes I (total intensity) data for drifting signals with Doppler drift rates within $\pm 20\,\mathrm{Hz\,s^{-1}}$ and a signal-to-noise ratio threshold of $\mathrm{S/N}=10$.
+For unresolved, minimally drifting narrowband signals, the nominal minimum detectable equivalent isotropic radiated power is $\mathrm{EIRP}_{\min}\approx1.44\times10^{10}\,\mathrm{W}$.
+We explicitly quantify how this limit degrades at high drift rates because of tree de-Doppler power smearing, reaching $\approx3.84\times10^{11}\,\mathrm{W}$ at $|\dot{\nu}|=20\,\mathrm{Hz\,s^{-1}}$ under a conservative peak-channel sensitivity correction.
+No credible technosignature candidates attributable to the TRAPPIST-1 system were identified within the searched parameter space.
 Nevertheless, TRAPPIST-1 remains a compelling target for future SETI efforts.
-We plan to extend our search to other signal types, such as periodic or transient transmitters, and to carry out broader surveys of nearby exoplanetary systems with FAST.
+We plan to extend our search to other signal types, such as periodic, transient, broadband, and propagation-broadened transmitters, and to carry out broader surveys of nearby exoplanetary systems with FAST.

 \keywords{\href{http://astrothesaurus.org/uat/74}{Astrobiology (74)}; \href{http://astrothesaurus.org/uat/2127}{Search for extraterrestrial intelligence (2127)}; \href{http://astrothesaurus.org/uat/2128}{Technosignatures (2128)}; \href{http://astrothesaurus.org/uat/498}{Exoplanets (498)}}